Integralist/integralist.co.uk/content/posts/cognito.md

 The JWK is a set of keys that are the public equivalent of the private keys used by AWS to digitally sign the tokens.
 We acquire these via a standard format endpoint:

 `https://cognito-idp.{region}.amazonaws.com/{userPoolId}/.well-known/jwks.json.`

+## API Limits

+One issue we stumbled across recently was the API limits, which meant we couldn't make any further API requests (and for an indeterminate amount of time) 🤔

+Seems there is a [Cognito API limits](https://docs.aws.amazon.com/cognito/latest/developerguide/limits.html) reference page, but it's still unclear how long you have to wait before you can start making requests again.

 ## Which is the right solution?